Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much are property prices expected to increase in Cancún in 2026?

-As of early 2026, property prices in Cancún are expected to increase by approximately 7% to 9% in nominal terms over the calendar year.
+As of 2026, residential property prices in Cancún are expected to rise by about 7% to 10% for the full year, with prime areas doing better than generic inland stock.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Cancún.